darekf77/firedev/README.md

 Database columns are created on frontend (with sql.js) !

 <p style="text-align: center;"><img src="./__images/admin-mode.png" ></p>

 Plus also you can set in *Firedev Admin Mode* if you prefere to clear database after each page refresh.

-## 3. Smooth REST api - define host only  once and nothing else!
+## 3. Smooth REST api
+- define host only once for backend and frontend!
 - no more of ugly acces to server... firedev takes it to next level !
 - in Angular/RxJS environemtn => it more than pefect solution !